jjyotikataria/Kaggle/README.md

 # Kaggle
-This repository is about the Kaggle hackathons I participate
+This repository will incorporate the learnings/codes I learnt from various hackathons.